socadk/design-practice-repository/artifact-templates/futureWork/DPR-ContextDiagram.md

 ### More Information

 * Domain-driven design tools such as Context Mapper can be used to model context diagrams.
-* The Agile Modeling website covers sketching.
+* The Agile Modeling website advocates [free form modeling](http://agilemodeling.com/artifacts/freeForm.htm) and a [multiple models](http://agilemodeling.com/artifacts/) approach.
-* There is a Scenario viewpoint in the 4+1 model.
+* There is a Scenario viewpoint in the [4+1 architetcural view model](https://en.wikipedia.org/wiki/4%2B1_architectural_view_model).
 * The Soft Systems Methodology has a [Rich Picture](https://en.wikipedia.org/wiki/Rich_picture) artifact.

 <!-- A proposal for Open and Lean Architecting Framework collecting important artifacts can be found on an [HSR FHO/OST web page](https://www.ifs.hsr.ch/index.php?id=13195&L=4). -->